GooeyPancake/victor/detail/decompiled/README.md

 With Vector the DEVINFO partition is all zeros, and there is /no code to read it/.
 There is nothing that I can find in aboot that reads a partition and will put it into “fastboot" mode.
 Maybe someone can find it.

+I also checked if anything else modifies the 'device' structure with these flags.
+There isn’t anything that reads and populates ‘device’ struct where the program holds its working copy of is_unlocked, verity_mode etc.  I checked the underlying binary for all references to the variable and structure addresses, and addresses around them.

 ### GPIO bypass
 In most aboot a couple of keys (like volume up and down) are checked to see they are both pressed during boot.
 If so, “boot_into_fastboot” is set, causing the code to skip the signature checks and do a “fastboot”.